GCSE resits: everything you need to know

 The method changes because, in the summer series, the decision about where the boundaries are set is partly informed by the cohort’s previous key stage 2 data, as this is used to predict how well the cohort should perform in the exam.

-However, as the cohort for the autumn resits is made up of a smaller number of pupils without the same ability spread as the summer series, this data is not as useful.
-Instead, more weight is given to comparing papers against other scripts from the past summer series to form their grade boundaries.
+However, because the cohort for the autumn resits is made up of a smaller number of students without the same ability spread as the summer series, this data is not as useful.
+Instead, more weight is given to comparing papers against other scripts from the past summer series to form grade boundaries.

-Ofqual says this approach means they can ensure “it is no easier or harder to achieve a particular grade in any particular exam series”.
+Ofqual says this approach means that it can ensure “it is no easier or harder to achieve a particular grade in any particular exam series”.

 For more information about how grade boundaries are decided in resits, you can read Ofqual’s blogs “Maintaining standards in November GCSEs” and “GCSE English language and maths results from the November series”.